PufferFinance/website-docs/docs/overview.md

 ### Rewards
 pufETH is a reward-bearing token akin to [Compound's cToken](https://docs.compound.finance/v2/ctokens/#ctokens), which is optimal regarding DeFi compatibility.
 As the protocol generates rewards, the amount of ETH backing pufETH increases, increasing the conversion rate between the two.
 Holding liquid pufETH allows one to earn staking and restaking rewards over time while still being able to participate in DeFi.

-**Puffer Rewards**
+**Staker Rewards**
-> Puffers deposit ETH at the PufferPool contract to mint pufETH.
+> Stakers deposit ETH at the PufferPool contract to mint pufETH.
 At the protocol's inception, the conversion rate would be one-to-one, but assuming the protocol performs well, i.e., accrues more rewards than penalties, the conversion rate would value pufETH higher than ETH.
-Thus Puffers holding pufETH can expect its value to increase over time.
+Thus stakers holding pufETH can expect its value to increase over time.

 **Node Rewards**
 > Upon registering validator keys, Puffer nodes mint their bond's worth of pufETH, which is locked until they exit the protocol.
 As the node generates consensus, execution, and restaking rewards, they are rewarded liquid ETH dependent on commission rates set by the Puffer DAO, with the remainder sent to the PufferPool and treasury.
 Since nodes hold locked pufETH, they also share in the rewards generated by other nodes in the protocol.
 This allows for efficient MEV-Smoothing and helps to align node incentives.